A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Relationships with Adam and RMSProp

+One can clearly see that the key difference lies in whether we use the current stepsize or the past stepsize in the exponential moving average.
 One can see that AdaUSM uses the past step-sizes but EMA uses only the current one in exponential moving averaging.
 Moreover, when momentum factor $\beta_{1}$ is very close to $1$, the update of $x_{k}$ via EMA could stagnate since $\|x_{k+1}-x_{k}\|=\mathcal{O}(1-\beta_1)$.
 This dilemma will not appear in AdaUSM.

 {\bf Adaptive learning rate.}\ ~Note that $\widehat{v}_{t,k} = \beta_2 \widehat{v}_{t-1,k} + (1 - \beta_2)g_{t,k}^2$.
 We have $\widehat{v}_{t,k} = \beta_2^t\widehat{v}_{0,k} + \textstyle\sum_{i=1}^{t}{(1 - \beta_2)}\beta_2^{t-i}g^2_{i,k}$.
 Without loss of generality, we set $\widehat{v}_{0,k} = 0$.
 Hence, it holds that